mrmartineau/zander.wtf-2017/_posts/2014-11-17-trakjs-universal-analytics-api.md

 **action**: A string value of the action value to set<br>
 **label**: A string value of the label value to set<br>
 **value**: An integer<br>
+**trigger**: A string value of a valid event name: `click`, `focus`, `mouseover` etc<br>
 **nonInteraction**: An integer<br>
 **eventName**: A string value used only with Google Tag Manager.
 Define your GTM event name here

 If any property is left `undefined`, the browser's default value will be used instead.

-## Wildcards:
+## Wildcards
 **trak.js** introduces the concept of wildcards when working with your events, this makes it extremely easy to use more complex values in your events.
-There are a number of wildcards available for both the data-* attr and js implentation.
+There are a number of wildcards available for both the `data-trak` attr and js implentation.
 These can be used to specify certain options like the page title, the url, the current anchor's href value and a few others.

 * **`page.href`** wildcard uses `window.location.href` as the value.
 * **`page.title`** wildcard uses `document.title` as the value.